felixsii/felixsii.github.io/README.md

 ## Deployment

-This site is configured for GitHub Pages deployment with the correct base path (`/felixsii.github.io`).
+This site is configured for GitHub Pages deployment.
+The build process creates a static site that works both locally and on GitHub Pages.

 ### Automatic Deployment (Recommended)